 (Scroll down to see upcoming events)

-Forest Pest Workshops are designed to help landowners and users, landscape and forest professionals, and all residents of the state to
+Forest Pest Presentations are designed to help landowners and users, landscape and forest professionals, and all residents of the state to

 - identify current and potential invasive forest pests and their host species,

 - to understand the threats to our forests and woodlands posed by these pests, and